bihealth/bih-cluster/bih-cluster/docs/slurm/snakemake.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 325     debug snakejob holtgrem  R       0:47      1 med0127
 ```

+## Limitations

+The DRMAA interface to Slurm has a few limitations:

+- memory has to be given as an integer in the unit Megabytes (1024 * 1024 bytes),
+- running time has to be given as `hh:mm`.

 ... that's all, folks!